Sticky (The Maine song)

 "Sticky" is a song by the American rock group, the Maine.
 It is their first and lead single off their eighth studio album XOXO: From Love and Anxiety in Real Time released on March 19, 2021.
 As of 2022, it is their highest-charting single.
-The song peaked at number 16 on the Billboard Alternative Airplay chart and at number 32 on the Rock Airplay chart.
+The song peaked at number 16 on the Billboard Alternative Airplay chart (their first-ever single to appear on the chart) and at number 32 on the Rock Airplay chart.

 Background

 In an interview with Billboard magazine, lead singer John O'Callaghan revealed he began working on the song in January 2020.
-The song was co-written by Andrew Goldstein.
+O'Callaghan was in Los Angeles, writing songs with Andrew Goldstein, who also co-wrote the track.
+It was the last track written for their eighth studio album, XOXO: From Love and Anxiety in Real Time, but was the first song recorded on the album.
 The track runs at 105 BPM and is in the key of C major.

 On June 4, 2021, they released a piano version of the song with the indie pop trio Shaed.
 On July 23, 2021, a remix to the song was released digitally.

 Music video

 The music video premiered on March 19, 2021.
-It was directed by Angela Kohler.
+It was directed by Angela Kohler and was filmed in Los Angeles.
 The music video shows colorful visual with each band member trying to get themselves out of peculiar situations with commonly sticky objects such as honey, glue, lollipops, rubber bands and tape.
 The visual soon comes to a close as the band look on while covered in hundreds of little white feathers.